wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 It started out with a bunch of colourful, psychedelic slug-like blobs singing opera.
 Whether a machine-learning experiment or an acid trip, the effect was the same.
 We were also treated to a bizarre AI-generated conversation with an anthropomorphized Pluto and... a talking paper airplane?

-And just when you thought your head would explode after picturing error-corrected logical qubits wrapped up in a "colder than Canada" Bob Ross painting, Google brought back all the gross greens and oranges back from the 70s for Android's "new" UI design.
+And just when you thought your head would explode after picturing error-corrected logical qubits wrapped up in a "colder than Canada" Bob Ross painting, Google brought back all the gross greens and oranges back from the 70s in a demo for Android's "new" UI design.

 It was a wild, heady, exhausting ride.
 But now that the I/O-induced haze has dissipated, there are a few interesting nuggets and tidbits I'd like to talk about.